Commencement & Graduation FAQs

 22. My diploma case is empty!
 When do I get my diploma?
 What address will it being mailed to?

 a.
 Diplomas are typically mailed out from our supplier 6-8 weeks after the completion of the term in which you officially graduated.
-You will receive an email to your EOU assigned email account indicating when your degree is officially awarded and another email when your diploma is mailed to you which will include tracking information.
-Your diploma will be sent to the mailing address we have on file for you, please ensure your information is up to date, including where you will be living/receiving mail after you graduate from EOU.
+You will receive an email to your EOU assigned email account indicating when your degree is officially awarded and an additional email when your diploma is mailed to you which will include tracking information.
+Your diploma will be sent to the mailing address we have on file for you, please ensure your information is up to date, keeping in mind where you will be living/receiving mail after you graduate from EOU.

 23. I updated my address in Webster, but my diploma was already mailed out to my old address!
 What do I do?!